 A. HUD’s Special Programs

-HACC operates several Section 8 Programs under special allocations and regulations from HUD.
+HACC operates several HCVHCVPs under special allocations and regulations from HUD.
 Applicants are admitted to these programs based on the special criteria of each program.
 HACC may, with HUD authorization, establish separate waiting lists or open the waiting list for these programs.
 When the waiting list is open for target admissions only, HACC shall only accept applications from qualified Applicants.

 Applicants are admitted as a special admission when HUD allocates funding that is targeted for specific types of Families.
 The existing programs are outlined below.